cloudmesh/classes/_sources/lesson/cloud/ssh-futuregrid.rst.txt

 Upload the key to the FutureSystem Portal
 ----------------------------------------------------------------------

-Next you need to upload the key to the portal.
+Next, you need to upload the key to the portal.
 You must be logged into the portal to do so.

 .. list-table::